axialeaa/DoormatCarpetExtension/README.md

 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`

 ## fireAspectLighting
-Items enchanted with fire aspect can be used to light campfires, candles and TNT, like they can on Bedrock Edition.
+Items enchanted with fire aspect can be used to light campfires, candles and TNT, like in Bedrock Edition.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`